-But should you
+But should you keep everything?

 But just because paying for a second home or an RV is permitted in Chapter 13, that doesn’t mean that bankruptcy attorneys should acquiesce.
 Often the strain of paying for those extras is what landed individuals in a bankruptcy lawyer’s office in the first place.